CsnQ/Raspberry-Pi-Air-Quality-Monitor/README.md

 * Nova PM Sensor SDS011 High Precision PM2.5 Air Quality Detection Sensor Module

 ## Optional Hardware
-* Mobile phone with 4G for tethering (So I can upload readings on the go)
+* Mobile phone with 4G for tethering (upload readings on the go)

 ## Hardware I may optionally use later
-* LCD touch screen for raspberry pi
+* LCD touch screen for raspberry pi for portability

 ## checklist for making a demo version available
 - [X] built initial monitor